Build a receiver

 Now that you have the functions to generate object instances representing the entities generating telemetry, you are ready to represent those entities in the OTel Collector world.

-The Collector’s API provides a package named ptrace (nested under the pdata package) with all the types, interfaces and helper functions required to work with traces within the Collector’s pipeline components.
+The Collector API provides a package named ptrace, which is nested under the pdata package.
+It includes all the types, interfaces and helper functions required to work with traces in the Collector pipeline components.

 Open the tailtracer/model.go file and add go.opentelemetry.io/collector/pdata/ptrace to the import clause so you can have access to the ptrace package capabilities.

-Before you can define a Resource, you need to create a ptrace.Traces that will be responsible to propagate the traces through the Collector’s pipeline and you can use the helper function ptrace.NewTraces() to instantiate it.
+Before you can define a Resource, you need to create a ptrace.Traces that will be responsible for propagating the traces via the Collector pipeline.
+You can use the helper function ptrace.NewTraces(), to instantiate it.
 You will also need to create instances of the Atm and BackendSystem types so you can have data to represent the telemetry sources involved in your trace.

 Open the tailtracer/model.go file and add the following function to it: